Sledding Hills Oakland County – Metro Detroit

 (846 Lost Lake Trail, Oakland, Michigan 48363, Sledding Hotline: 248-651-4440 ext 299)

 Lost Lake features the best sledding in Oakland County, and is easily a top 3 Metro Detroit sled hill.
 Lost Lake sled hill has a warming shelter, safe walkway up the hill, seating areas and picnic tables.
 You can even rent the shelter and host sledding parties!
 Lost Lake Nature Park has a live-in caretaker so the sled hill is well-maintained.
 The Oakland County sledding fun isn’t limited to daylight hours, they host night-time sledding (call for days/times) thanks to tree top lamp towers that light up the hill at night.
-Lost Lake also has a separate sled hill for smaller children.
 The sledding a Lost Lake is fast, smooth and highly recommended!
-Worth the trip if you live in Leonard, Rochester, Rochester Hills, Clarkston, Oxford, Lake Orion or Orion Township.
+Review – Pics – Video.

 OAK PARK MI SLEDDING – “Hamilton Hill” at Shepherd Park